yunsuf/beyan/docs/Kimi-VL_Technical_Implementation_Guide.md

 config = Config.load()
 ```

-This technical implementation guide provides practical code examples and configuration for building the Kimi-VL document digitization system.
+This technical implementation guide provides practical code examples and configuration for building the document digitization system.
 The guide covers all major components from basic Kimi-VL integration to production-ready deployment configurations.